 Although great family cats, Scottish Folds are nonetheless prone to hereditary and congenital conditions which can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Scottish Folds are prone to include joint and bone problems such as osteochondrodysplasia; blood disorders such as neonatal isoerythrolysis; skin problems such as pemphigus foliaceus; and kidney problems such as polycystic kidney disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Scottish Fold inherits anything other than folded ears and a sweet face, you’re covered.